 5.1 Access and parking

-The Cirque du Fer-à-Cheval is accessible by car from Samoëns (15 min), Cluses (30 min) or Geneva (1h30).
-A paid parking lot is available at the site entrance (€7 per day in high season).
-From the parking lot, allow 20 to 30 minutes walking to reach the beginning of the trails.
+The Cirque du Fer-à-Cheval is accessible by car from Samoëns (15 min), Cluses (30 min), or Geneva (1h30).
+A paid parking is available at the entrance to the site (€7 per day in high season).
+From the parking lot, allow 20 to 30 minutes walking to reach the start of the trails.
+See the Cirque du Fer à Cheval parking guide

 It is easy to find lodging near the site, in the valley.
 Nearby you can find: